olgachertkova/hilanet_check_in/README.md

 **Overview**

-This is the script that helps daily check in Hilanet make easyer.
+This is the script that helps daily check in Hilanet make easier.
 Just run it!

 **Installation**
+1. Create a new directory on your computer

-1. Clone the repo
+2. Clone the repo in this directory

 `   git clone https://github.com/olgachertkova/hilanet_check_in.git
 `

-2. Create virtual environment (if it is needed)
+3. Create virtual environment (if it is needed)

 `cd hilanet_check_in
 `